ubc/docker-canvas/README.md

     docker-compose run --rm app bundle exec rake db:create db:initial_setup

+The branding assets must also be manually generated when canvas is in production mode:

+    docker-compose run --rm app bundle exec rake brand_configs:generate_and_upload_all

 When prompted enter default account email, password, and display name.
 Also choose to share usage data or not.

 Finally startup all the services: